Conduct meetings and what to expect

-- The evidence meets the standard of proof to show that a violation of the Code of Conduct took place, and the student is responsible for the alleged violation.
+- The evidence shows that an alleged violation of the Student Code of Conduct, the Standards of Residence, or another applicable student conduct policy occurred and the student is responsible for the alleged violation.

 If the student is found in violation, sanctions will be applied and explained to the student.
 The sanctions are designed to encourage a student to learn from the violation.
 Additionally, a letter will be sent to the student after the meeting that explains the violations and sanctions in more detail.

 Only student conduct cases resulting in the following outcomes may be appealed:

 - Additionally, in cases resolved pursuant to the Student Sexual or Gender-Based Harassment and Sexual Misconduct Policy and Procedures, both the complainant and the respondent may appeal either a finding of responsibility, a finding of no responsibility, and/or any resulting administrative actions, educational interventions, or disciplinary sanctions as either excessive or insufficient.

 All other student conduct case outcomes are final and may not be appealed.